ladislas/Bare-Arduino-Project/INSTALL.md

 ```

 If it's not working, make sure everything has been installed correctly and check your `Makefile` configuration.
 Also make sure you are using and `Arduino Uno`.

+If nothing seems to help, you can fill an [issue here](https://github.com/WeAreLeka/Bare-Arduino-Project/issues).